 Fruit Trees For Sale at Butternut Farm

 Interested in having your own back yard fruit tree?
-Come by the farm in May to take a bare root tree home, or any other month tag a tree to return and pick up the following spring.
+Come by the farm in May to take a bare root tree home.

 Do you have fruit tree related questions?
 Send an e-mail.

-Most will be $37/tree.
-Some larger trees will be priced a bit higher.
+• Most will be $37/tree.
+Some larger trees may be priced a bit higher.

-Most of our 2024 stock is on semi dwarfing root stocks which will result in self supporting trees that will be 10-15' tall at maturity
+Our 2025 stock is on strong semi dwarfing root stocks that will result in self supporting trees that will be 10-15' tall at maturity

 (# indicates low supply, less than 5 trees)